 Only found in the Americas, the Odontophoridae (pronounced oh-don-toh-FOR-ih-dee), or the quail family, encompasses thirty-two species in nine genera.

-Quail in North America sport handsomely patterned plumages that are a mix of browns, grays, and white with black markings.
+New world quail in North America sport handsomely patterned plumages that are a mix of browns, grays, and white with black markings.
 The patterns of streaks and spots help conceal these birds in the grassy undergrowth they inhabit.

-Quail are birds of the grassy undergrowth and are distributed in the United States from the east (more common in the southeast) to the west except for the northern and central Great Plains, and most of the Rocky Mountains.
+New world quail are birds of the grassy undergrowth and are distributed in the United States from the east (more common in the southeast) to the west except for the northern and central Great Plains, and most of the Rocky Mountains.
 The Northern Bobwhite is the only quail species found in the east while the west has several species; Scaled and Montezuma Quails in the southwestern grasslands, Gambel’s Quail in the hot Sonoran Desert and California and Mountain Quails in west coast habitats.

 North American quail species do not migrate; a fact that limits them to warmer, milder climates and periodically reduces populations of Northern Bobwhite at the northern edge of their range.

-Quail are highly social birds almost always found in small groups or “coveys.”
+New world quail are highly social birds almost always found in small groups or “coveys.”
 These family groups forage on the ground for insects, seeds, and grain and prefer to hide or run from danger rather than taking flight.

 All new world quail species in the United States have stable populations except for the Northern Bobwhite, a species that has demonstrated a steady decline related to changes in its habitat.

 Some new world quail species, such as the Northern Bobwhite, are known to sleep huddled together to conserve heat.
 They sleep in an outward-facing circle to facilitate escape from nocturnal predators.